canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "It's not a simply bribery, if that's what you're thinking.
 They stand to benefit."

 I felt sick.
-"Don't tell me it's military."
+"Wait.
+Don't tell me this is military."
 If it was, well, I'd have to do something, obviously, and find a way to do that without getting black-bagged, and...
 "Or, you know, if they're planning to put prisoners or migrants in this."

 "You have a remarkable imagination, Ms. Indigo, but I assure you I haven't duped you here for some malevolent design.
 Our goal, and our supporters' goal, is only to perfect the surgery and develop the virtual worlds it opens up.
 Surely you can see why people would want such a technology for *positive* reasons?"